sschoener/sschoener.github.io/_posts/2025-09-22-async-linq.md

 Am I holding this wrong?
 Did I miss a step?
 Is this tool actually aware of the async machinery?
 Does this not work on .NET10?
 Or is this an education problem on my end?
 All of these are possible answers, but I am coming to this tool with the intention of understanding the performance of a program, not with the intention of finding an edge-case that I can use to prove a point.

-I want to give a honoray mention to dotTrace, which at least sometimes recognizes `async` calls and also sometimes folds those 7 to 9 C# system calls into a single node.
+I want to give a honorary mention to dotTrace, which at least sometimes recognizes `async` calls and also sometimes folds those 7 to 9 C# system calls into a single node.
 But that's far from universally true (is this a .NET10 problem?) and I am still struggling to make sense of the profiling output.
 ![dotTrace is somewhat better but not good](../assets/img/2025-09-22-async-linq/dottrace.png)

 The same issues come up during debugging when you look at callstacks.
 Calling async usage "free" is _very optimistic_.
 Maybe it's "free" if you never try debug or profile your program.
 I do, all of the time.
 Someone working in server-space might tell me that all of this is better served with telemetry from live-services.
 I can't speak to what makes sense in that space, but locally?
 No, we have better tools.